kderef/MultiSim/README.md

 3: Any live cell with more than three live neighbours dies, as if by overpopulation.
 4: Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction.
 ```
-This implementation is written in Rust using the [raylib-rs](https://github.com/deltaphc/raylib-rs) package, a port of the [Raylib Library for C](https://www.raylib.com/).
+This implementation is written in Rust using the [Macroquad](https://macroquad.rs/) library.

-Learn more from the [Wikipedia](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).
+Learn more about Game of Life from the [Wikipedia](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).

 ---
 ## Installation instructions